MP calls for ‘Kyapa mu Ngalo’ for Amuru

 Kilak South Member of Parliament (MP) Gilbert Olanya asked the people of Amuru district not to relax in their efforts to demand for land titles as a way to avoid losing it to dubious investors and land grabbers that are targeting it because it is not registered.
-A similar campaign baptized as Kyapa Mu Ngalo, was launched by the Buganda kingdom administration, asking Bibanja owners to obtain certificates but on a leasehold tenure.
+A similar campaign baptized as Kyapa Mu Ngalo, asking Bibanja owners to obtain certificates but on a leasehold tenure.

 Olanya made the call in the wake of multiple land conflicts that have rocked the district pitting families, clans versus state agencies and investors.